YOUR FUNDRAISING DOLLARS AT WORK

 For a nominal fee, thousands of people rid themselves of 2020’s sorrows by submitting their gloomy thoughts online, which Kiwanis printed on paper and stuffed inside Zozobra to burn.
 Many shared the moment by making a gift of gloom release to others –– family members who needed to let go of anxieties, friends who lost a job, or first responders who deserved a break.

-Everyone who participated in our gloom program made a difference for children and you can continue that good work by joining your local Kiwanis Club or making a deeply appreciated donation to the Kiwanis Club of Santa Fe.
+Everyone who participates in Zozobra makes a difference for children and you can continue that good work by joining your local Kiwanis Club or making a deeply appreciated donation to the Kiwanis Club of Santa Fe.

-- Esperanza Shelter: Funding will be used to create welcome backpacks and purchase pack-and-play cribs and combo car seat/strollers for children who enter the emergency shelter.
+- Esperanza Shelter: Funding was used to create welcome backpacks and purchase pack-and-play cribs and combo car seat/strollers for children who enter the emergency shelter.

-- Cooking with Kids: This award-winning program will help students explore, prepare and taste fresh, affordable foods from diverse cultural traditions in a fun, supportive setting to positively change eating behaviors, increase home cooking practices, and help engage students in creative and cross-disciplinary ways.
+- Cooking with Kids: This award-winning program helped students explore, prepare and taste fresh, affordable foods from diverse cultural traditions in a fun, supportive setting to positively change eating behaviors, increase home cooking practices, and help engage students in creative and cross-disciplinary ways.

-- St. Elizabeth’s Shelter/Casa Familia: Funds will support Casa Familia services for children whose low-income families have become homeless and require immediate emergency shelter, and who are at serious risk for developmental, physical and behavioral health problems.
+- St. Elizabeth’s Shelter/Casa Familia: Funds supported Casa Familia services for children whose low-income families have become homeless and require immediate emergency shelter, and who are at serious risk for developmental, physical and behavioral health problems.

-- El Rancho de Las Golondrinas: Funds will be used to support the ongoing Spanish Colonial Days and other Education and Outreach opportunities for New Mexico children and teens.
+- El Rancho de Las Golondrinas: Funds were used to support the ongoing Spanish Colonial Days and other Education and Outreach opportunities for New Mexico children and teens.

-- Gerard’s House: Funding will assist the “You Are Not Alone” program, a weekly, ongoing peer grief support group for youth ages 12-18 temporarily staying in emergency housing in safe, creative and welcoming environments that encourage dialogue for teens experiencing homelessness.
+- Gerard’s House: Funding assisted the “You Are Not Alone” program, a weekly, ongoing peer grief support group for youth ages 12-18 temporarily staying in emergency housing in safe, creative and welcoming environments that encourage dialogue for teens experiencing homelessness.

-- Solace Crisis Treatment Center: Funds will be used to help make advocates available to locate and facilitate support services for families in dangerous circumstances
+- Solace Crisis Treatment Center: Funds were used to help make advocates available to locate and facilitate support services for families in dangerous circumstances

-- YouthWorks: Funds will be used to assist the Culinary Training program with additional expenses due to COVID-19 and address safety measures, food requirements and additional staffing for an invaluable program serving thousands of children, youth and families.
+- YouthWorks: Funds assisted the Culinary Training program with additional expenses due to COVID-19 and address safety measures, food requirements and additional staffing for an invaluable program serving thousands of children, youth and families.

-- Reading Quest: Funds will help support a two-week “Reading is Magic” summer camp to be held in July 2021, celebrating the 10th year of this successful camp program, which will be offered in person or online as during last summer.
+- Reading Quest: Funds supported a two-week “Reading is Magic” summer camp to be held in July 2021, celebrating the 10th year of this successful camp program, which will be offered in person or online as during last summer.

-- Youth Shelters and Family Services: Funds will support the purchase of cell phones and Chromebooks for young clients to further their case management, education, and employment opportunities.
+- Youth Shelters and Family Services: Funds supported the purchase of cell phones and Chromebooks for young clients to further their case management, education, and employment opportunities.